Contrationer777/ModAPI-Mods/README.md

-## This is are old, outdate mods for a dicontinued game.
+## This is are old, outdated mods for a dicontinued game.
 I'll try to learn to code and fix them so that they are useable again.
 # ModAPI-Mods
 Mods I've created for ModAPI for TheForest